cwchentw/ksv/README.md

 ## Known Issues or Bugs

-* Fail on trailing EOL in a CSV sheet
 * Our C++ binding may fail on some C++ compilers
 * `ksv table` cannot handle newline within fields well